gitman69420/Oil-Price-Analysis-Data/README.md

 ## Phase 2 of project
 - Collection of more data.
 - Cleaning of the said data.
+- Data-organising.ipynb - the cleaning of datasets and merging dataframes
+- Visualisation and analytics.ipynb - visualization of and correlation of the cleaned data

 ## Phase 3
 - Processing the data into meaningful outputs and visualisations